 The caller of the QWTB toolbox will store the calculated variables into the INFO file and complementary MAT file of the same name.
 Naming rules are derived from the names of the records:

 Note the MAT file is optional and will be created automatically if the results are too large for INFO text format.
 That may happen if the algorithm returns e.g. spectrum which may contain several millions of values.
-In such case the INFO file will contain just a link to the MAT file and name of the variable inside MAT.
+In such case the INFO file will contain just a link to the MAT file and a name of the variable inside MAT file which holds the data.
 Example of the result data (*.info):

 // --- copy of the QWTB algorithm setup:

-#startsection:: QWTB parameters
+#startsection:: QWTB processing setup

 // ID of the QWTB algorithm: